 6. It is also important for your treating physician to talk to you about where these WMH’s are in your MRI.
 Location is vitally important in determining the cause of WMH.
 If they are described as being located in the “deep white matter” then they are less likely to be caused by trauma than by one of the above conditions.
 However, if they are located at the gray-white junction, than trauma should be suspected.
 Brain injury occurs in this region due to the differential indensity between the gray matter (which is like the thick skin of a grapefruit) and the white matter, which are the long fibers that connect different areas of the brain together (the inside of the grapefruit).
 Because of this differential, when the brain is twisted or shaken the white matter often shows damage close to this area.
 In fact, a recent study in China of over 700 healthy 60 to 64-year olds showed zero WMH within four millimeters of the gray white junction.
 We can therefore infer that following a trauma, abnormalities found in this region are due to trauma.
 Even if 10% of the WMH are in this area, it would be consistent with trauma.
 Be aware that your treating radiologist and/or lawyer will not be aware of this information.

 What can be done?
 A film can be reread by another radiologist.
 A better scan of the brain can be obtained.
-By this I mean an MRI that has a 3.0 teslor magnet instead of a 1.5. an MRI that includes Susceptibility Weighted Imaging (SWI), as well Diffuse Tensor Imaging (DTI).
-SWI can identify tiny microhemorrhages in the brain which not coincidently, look like WMH.
+By this I mean an MRI that has a 3.0 teslor magnet instead of a 1.5. an MRI that includes Susceptibility Weighted Imaging (SWI), as well as Diffuse Tensor Imaging (DTI).
+SWI can identify tiny microhemorrhages in the brain which, not coincidently, look like WMH.
 Survivors of severe brain trauma can have hundreds of these microhemorrhages show up on SWI, whereas zero or only a few show up on standard MRI.
-DTI looks at white matter injury and a description of DTI can be found elsewhere on the website.
+DTI looks at white matter injury and a description of DTI can be found on the DTI page of this website.

 The single most important thing in brain injury litigation is objectification of injury.
 Once there is a picture of damage to the brain, the tables are turned on the insurance company.
 They can no longer call the victim crazy, a liar, a drug addict so easily.
 A picture is indeed worth a thousand words.